beplaya/Nit/README.md

  - Leave the window running

 ##### Note:
- - The login is not verified yet.
+ - Credentials are not verified when Nerver is started.
 So, if you're having trouble, try restarting Nerver.
  - Nerver does not write your JIRA credentials to disk.
 However, they are stored in RAM.
+It's recommended to use a functional user for Nerver.
  - Nerver is set to stop itself after 8 hours.

 ## Configuration